 Explore Azure for DevOps

 Continue using the open-source and third-party tools you love, within your pipeline.
 Or, take advantage of Azure DevOps to orchestrate and supplement your end-to-end DevOps toolchain.

 Simplify the development experience through the native integrations of Azure with Visual Studio and Visual Studio Code.
 If you’re a Java developer, take advantage of rich Azure experiences in third-party IDEs such as Eclipse and IntelliJ by using the Azure Toolkit.

 Build and test

 Ship on time with high quality by using DevTest Labs to set up and manage your test environments.
-Build, test and ship iOS, macOS, Android and Windows apps faster and more confidently by automating their lifecycles Visual Studio App Center.
+Build, test and ship iOS, macOS, Android and Windows apps faster and more confidently by automating their lifecycles with the Visual Studio App Center.
 Test on thousands of real devices, distribute to beta testers and app stores, and monitor usage with crash and analytics data.

 Infrastructure as code captures environment definitions as declarative code, such as JSON or YAML, for automated provisioning and configuration.
 Use Azure Resource Manager or Terraform to reliably provision duplicate environments.
 Azure Automation and tools such as Ansible, Chef or Puppet offer automation and configuration management.

 Automate testing and delivery of your software in multiple environments, all the way to production with approval gates – with Azure DevOps Release Management.
 You can also deploy directly from your Jenkins pipelines to Virtual Machines, Web Apps or Azure Container Service.